Broulf/UL-CS/TRYOUTS.md

 # University of Louisiana at Lafayette Counter-Strike Team Tryouts

 Welcome to the Counter-Strike team tryouts!
-We're excited to see your skills in action.
 Please review the following details for the tryouts:

 ## Tryout Dates
 - **Dates:** October 1st and 2nd, 2023